OfficeDev/office-js-docs-pr/docs/reference/overview/excel-add-ins-reference-overview.md

 ## Learn API capabilities

-Each major Excel API feature has an article exploring the what that feature can do and the relevant object model.
+Each major Excel API feature has an article exploring what that feature can do and the relevant object model.

 * [Charts](../../excel/excel-add-ins-charts.md)
 * [Comments](../../excel/excel-add-ins-comments.md)